School of Music, Theatre, and Dance

 Internal Transfers

-Students, at Ithaca College, considering transfer into a Music major or those who are considering a music minor should contact the Director of Music Admission for information regarding the required audition.
+Students, at Ithaca College, considering transfer into a Music major or those who are considering a music minor should contact the Associate Director of Music Admission for information regarding the required audition.
 However, coursework in Music may be taken prior to the time of acceptance as a major or minor in music.
-More detailed information may be obtained from the Music Admission office by emailing music@ithaca.edu.
+More detailed information may be obtained from the Music Admission office by emailing mtd@ithaca.edu.
 All prospective music majors or minors will need to submit an Audition Form through GetAcceptd.

 Please be aware that some majors in Music have extensive credit requirements that may necessitate the addition of a semester or semesters of study.

-For non-majors
+For non-majors:

 Students pursuing degrees in other fields at Ithaca College also may study music through a variety of performance experiences and courses designed for the non-major.
-Non-music majors may audition for all music ensembles, and should contact the Music Associate Dean's office for information about audition times and excerpts.
+Non-music majors may audition for all music ensembles, and should contact the Center of Music Associate Dean's office for information about audition times and excerpts.

 applied Performance Study